On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

 We first use the off-fault plasticity model implemented in SEM2DPack following \citet{andrews2005rupture}.
-The inelastic response of the medium is characterised by a Coulomb criterion using in-plane stresses with $\mu = 0.75$ and $c$ = 30 MPa so that the initial stress state of the medium is below the yield criterion.
-At each time step of the calculation, stress components are first incremented elastically.
-Then, if the Coulomb criterion is violated, stress components are recomputed so that a part of the deformation is accommodated inelastically (see \citet{andrews2005rupture,duan2008inelastic} for details about the method).
+The inelastic response of the medium is characterised by a Coulomb criterion using in-plane stresses with $\mu = 0.75$ and $c$ = 30 MPa so that the initial stress state of the medium is below the yield criterion. \add[review]{The maximum shear stress over all orientations is :}